Ramzgate/node_setup/miniPC_machine.md

     - Boot up Ubuntu and open a cl (command line) terminal
     - Use  _`sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL`_ to find SSD and mounting point (usually SSD appears as 'sda', 'sdb', 'sdc')
     - For a one time mount:
-        - creat directory for mounting point `mkdir /mnt/ssd`
+        - create directory for mounting point `mkdir /mnt/ssd`
         - mount SSD `sudo mount /dev/sda /mnt/ssd`
         - for any change in mounting point
             - to unmount `sudo umount /mnt/ssd`